davidclough/node/_documents/javascript-guide/javascript-guide.md

 	var emptyArray = [];

-Although you can use the use Array constructor directly e.g. `new Array(4, 5, 6)` this is untidier, error-prone and strictly advised against.
+Although you can use the use Array constructor directly, e.g. `new Array(4, 5, 6)`.
+This approach is untidier, error-prone and strictly advised against.
 There is a constructor which accepts an initial length but it does not prevent you from getting and setting indexes outside that length.

 You can mix the types held within the array: